-In the area of AML/CTF, key aspects are:
+In the area of AML/CFT, key aspects are:

-- A regulatory watch on AML/CTF issues is in place (strengthened rules on country restrictions); - All high risk account openings are examined and validated by the Compliance department, completed by a formalized revision process updating the KYC elements on the existing client base. - The implementation of a customer risk classification based on risk factors for the Private Bank and the Depositary Bank activities; - The on-going customer and transaction monitoring, including the clients' name screening against official list; - The control of the status of the various breaches detected and the monitoring of the corrective actions defined to mitigate the gaps identified; - Staff training and awareness (cf. paragraph on trainings).
+- A regulatory watch on AML/CFT issues is in place (strengthened rules on country restrictions); - All high risk account openings are examined and validated by the Compliance department, completed by a formalized revision process updating the KYC elements on the existing client base. - The implementation of a customer risk classification based on risk factors for the Private Bank activities; - The on-going customer and transaction monitoring, including the clients' name screening against official list; - The control of the status of the various breaches detected and the monitoring of the corrective actions defined to mitigate the gaps identified; - Staff training and awareness (cf. paragraph on trainings).